jimm/www-ellisislandband-net/schedule.md

 ## Upcoming

+We're starting to open up bookings for 2024, so stay tuned!

+## Past Gigs

+### December 2022

 * **December 2nd** &ndash; We're opening for
   [The Amish Outlaws](https://amishoutlaws.com/) at *Park City Music Hall*, 2926 Fairfield Ave, Bridgeport, from 9:00 - 10:15.
 Come see us then stick